Here are 20 high-protein, low-carb snacks that are easy, healthy, and travel-friendly! These snacks will give you energy to crush the day.

 Protein is a very important component of each diet.
 It's what builds and repairs tissues and plays into enzyme and hormone development.
 Protein also reduces appetite, helps our bones, boosts metabolism, and has so many important healthy functions.
 The building of muscles happens through exercise and strength training, and eating protein will help maintain the muscle mass you're working towards.

 The amount of protein you need in your diet is determined on an individual basis.
 If you want to know how much protein is right for you, consult with a nutritionist, registered dietician, or someone with an appropriate amount of education.

 Protein is important!
 Yet protein seems to be the harder of the macronutrients for people to consume.
 It's helpful to choose at least one protein to incorporate during a meal, but that might not be enough protein for your diet.
 And when you're living an active lifestyle, you're likely going to be hungry between meals.
 That's why it's important to keep yourself fueled and energized through snacks!

 More snack guides

 Snacks give us the energy to crush the day!
 Whether we're on the move, at home, or working, snacks can help us avoid hanger, give us energy, and taste delicious.
-Here are two more snack guides you can use for ideas: Healthy Hiking Snacks and The Ultimate Guide to Easy, Healthy Snacks.
+Here are two more snack guides you can use for ideas: Healthy Hiking Snacks and Best Travel Snacks for an Airplane.